phil9909/shalm/README.md

 * Use starlark methods in templates (replacement for `_helpers.tpl`)
 * Ability to define an API for each helm chart
 * Ease the configuration of sub charts
+* Share a common service like a database manager or an ingress between a set of subcharts

 ## Example